 1965 - 22 July 1965 - We lost our Brother Police Officer Robert Henry Kuhn

 1966 - 29 April, 1966 - The Name Plate was first worn by City Police - Effective 9 AM - 29 April 1966 at 9 am. - In a program called "Know Your Police,' which was initiated by Interim Police Commissioner George M. Gelston ordered all officers to begin wearing a name plate for identification.
 An idea the Maryland State Police started 7 years earlier to the same day (29 April, 1959).
 At the time Commissioner Gelston felt it would improve the image of the police department.
 As a side note, Patrolman Edward Campbell would be the first City Officer to wear such name plate as he posed for the Baltimore Sun a day earlier on 28 April 1966.
 I should add Officer Tom Wade posed for a similar picture in which Commissioner Gelston was seen pinning his nameplate on him.

 1966 - 24 August 1946 - We lost our Brother Honorary Police Officer Simon Fried * 1*

 1966 - The department itself had not fully integrated until 1966.
 Prior to 1966, African American officers were limited to foot patrols as they were barred from the use of squad cars.
-These officers were quarantined in rank, barred from patrolling in white neighbourhoods, and would often only be given specialty assignments in positions in the Narcotics division or as undercover plainclothes officers.
+These officers were quarantined in rank, barred from patrolling in white neighborhoods, and would often only be given specialty assignments in positions in the Narcotics division or as undercover plainclothes officers.

 1966 - Police Commissioner Donald D Pomerleau was appointed to the first of three six year terms as our Commissioner, that's 18 years of the same Police Commissioner